the-au-forml-lab/plgroup/readme.md

 The conference sources are in [`sources.txt`](data/sources.txt), one per line.
 Change these sources, then run `npm run update` to regenerate a dataset of papers.
 This process will take up to a few minutes, depending on the number of new papers.
-Note, the update is additive.
+The update is additive.
 To remove older entries, first delete `data/papers.json`.

 **How to filter papers by specific keywords?**

 "Stopwords" is a list of keywords where, if any of them appear in the paper title, that paper is not considered for selection.
 Edit this list by changing [`stopwords.txt`](data/stopwords.txt).
-Each line is considered a separate stopword, and paper is evaluated against each word in this list (case-insensitive match).
+Each line is considered a separate stop word, and paper is evaluated against each word in this list (case-insensitive match).

 **How to change the website content?**